 Insomnia, Physical Illness, and Pain

-Almost any condition that causes pain can disrupt sleep by making it harder to lie comfortably in bed.
-Dwelling on pain when sleepless in bed may amplify it, increasing stress and sleeping problems.
-If you suffer from pain while lying in bed, it’s essential to pick the best mattress for your needs, like beds with good pressure relief and ease troublesome pain points.
+Almost any painful condition makes it difficult to lie comfortably in bed, which might interfere with sleep.
+When trying to sleep, dwelling on discomfort might make things worse, leading to stress and sleep issues.
+If you suffer from pain while lying in bed, picking the best mattress for your needs, like beds with good pressure relief and ease of troublesome pain points, is essential.

 What Are Causes of Insomnia in the Elderly?